 Copan (Scottish Gaelic)

-Gaelic word for cup.
-At 10am on the dot, Mary McGregor from the shop team announces ‘time for a copan’ which is followed by a trip to the kitchen to make the team a coffee or tea.
-The ‘copan’ sheet in the staff kitchen keeps her right with everyone’s bespoke order.
+Gaelic word for ‘cup’.
+At 10am on the dot, Mary McGregor from the shop team announces ‘time for a copan’ which is follwed by a trip to the kitchen to make the team a tea or coffee.
+The ‘copan’ sheet in the staff kitchen keeps her right with everyone’s bespoke ‘copan’ order.

 The site of our newest warehouse complex situated behind the distillery.
-Before the erection of our new warehouses, production manager Allan Logan made the decision to slow down production of spirit due to lack of storage space on Islay.
-He insisted that maturation of our whisky would take place only on Islay, rather than shipping any off the island.
-This is also important to depart a coastal influence to our spirits.
-Each building at Coltoursay can hold c.10,000 casks.
-It’s a huge investment in Islay.
-We have planning permission for 16, construction of 12 cells are nearly completed, four and a half of which are full.
+Before the erection of these new buildings, production manager, Allan Logan made the decision to slow down production of spirit due to lack of cask storage space on Islay.
+He insisted that maturation of Bruichladdich whisky would only ever take place on the island, rather than shipping any over to the mainland- which is important in order to impart a subtle coastal influence into the spirit.
+Each warehouse at Coultorsay can hold c.
+10,000 casks.
+Planning permission has been grants for the construction of 16 warehouses in total, of which 12 are almost complete and four and a half already filled with casks.
+It’s a huge investment on Islay.

 [ dɪsˈɡɔːdʒ ]